This chapter is a detailed chapter of 11|Ikubi Kissaki (猪首切先). Please read Chapter 12 before reading this section.

 Bizen Osafune Mitsutada is one of the most famous swordsmiths for Ikubi Kissaki.
-His sword was the most thought after sword among sword collectors.
-He was the founder of the Osafune group, then followed by his son Nagamitsu (長光), then his son Kagemitsu (景光) and the rest continues.
+His sword is the most thought after sword among sword collectors.
+He was the founder of the Osafune group, followed by his son Nagamitsu (長光), then grand-son Kagemitsu (景光), and the rest continues.

-Hi (engraving) — Often with Bo–hi (wide groove).
-The end of Bo-hi above machi often shows kakudome (square shape).
+Hi (engraving) — Often Bo–hi (wide groove).
+The end of Bo-hi above machi often shows kakudome (square end).

 Boshi —- Yakizume.
 Yakizume with a short turn back.

 Ji-hada —– Fine, and soft look surface.
-Chikei appear
+Chikei appears.

 Osafune Mitsutada (Jyuyo Bunkazai) Osafune Mitsutada (Jyuyo Bunkazai)